 In fact this principle holds whether you have broken a bone, torn ligaments or slipped a disc; some form of rehabilitation is vital if you want to regain your status before the injury.

 When one has a serious illness, such as pneumonia, a sense of malaise and weakness is the norm.
 You know that, despite the fact that breathing has returned to normal, the effect of the disease has not yet passed.
 One has no difficulty with the idea that a period of recuperation is important.

-But with severe lower back pain, one doesn't actually feel sick.
-And once the symptoms have reduced significantly, the temptation to get back into the fast lane too soon is very great.
-Then there's a relapse, often worse than the first episode, with sciatica radiating down the leg.
+But with severe lower back pain, one does not actually feel sick.
+And once the symptoms have reduced significantly, the temptation to return to the fast lane too soon is very great.
+Then there is a relapse, often worse than the first episode, with sciatica radiating down the leg.

 It applies equally to a shoulder injury, or a sprained ankle.
 The soft tissues, and especially discs, ligaments and tendons have a poor blood supply and take longer to heal than bone, for example.
 Plus, unless you gently exercise the damaged part, a fibrotic scar forms, likely to rupture again.

 Active rehabilitation of an antalgic posture like this is paramount; otherwise the pain is highly likely to start radiating down the leg.